-Jenn Venerable was appointed to the 27J Board of Education in October 2016.
+Jenn Venerable was elected to the 27J Board of Education in November 2017, after being appointed in October 2016.
 She represents District 6, which includes unincorporated Adams County east of Yosemite from 124th to just north of WCR 2, and includes North and Northeast Elementary Schools as well as Overland Trail Middle School.

 Jenn is the Director of Affiliate Relations for Dental Lifeline Network, a national humanitarian organization founded in Denver.
 She works with fifteen state boards and leadership councils, increasing the number of dentists that donate their time to see patients who need dental care and cannot afford it.
 Prior to DLN, Jenn spent ten years with Junior Achievement and partnered closely with teachers, administrators, parents and students.
 During her time at JA, she served on the 27J CTE district advisory committee, and was a judge and workshop presenter at numerous FBLA, FCCLA and DECA district and state conferences.
 Jenn was also chosen to serve on the JA USA Field Program Advisory Committee, enabling Colorado schools to provide programmatic input to national programs on personal finance, entrepreneurship and career readiness.
 She served as President and Vice President of the Colorado Jump$tart Coalition, raising awareness and support for financial literacy programs for children.

 Jenn is a 'rare' native of Colorado.
 She attended Rangeview High School in Aurora, and graduated magna cum laude with her bachelor's degree in communication from the University of Denver.
-She currently resides in the Todd Creek area with her husband and two boys, the oldest in Kindergarten at Brantner.
+She currently resides in the Todd Creek area with her husband and two boys, who both attend Brantner.
+Elementary.